GinNoOokami/tp/docs/tutorial/decomp.md

 It's important to keep in mind that while many share common patterns and similarities, each actor is different.
 What may work as a strategy in one may not in another.
 Decompiling heavily optimized C++ code can be a complex and nuanced process, with dependencies that may not be resolved until part or even all of the [Translation Unit](https://en.wikipedia.org/wiki/Translation_unit_(programming)) (TU) is fully decompiled.

-Rather that treat the steps outlined by this guide as a universal strategy which can be applied to any actor, consider it more as a set of loose guidelines that can be used when approaching a new actor.
+Rather than treat the steps outlined by this guide as a universal strategy which can be applied to any actor, consider it more as a set of loose guidelines that can be used when approaching a new actor.

 With the preamble out of the way, let's begin!

 ## Starting out

-This guide will focus on the d_a_obj_saidan actor, which is considered a `rel`.
+This guide will focus on the `d_a_obj_saidan` actor, which is considered a `rel`.
 For context, this actor represents the movable altar you find in the sanctuary at Kakariko village.
 Let's briefly go over some terminology here:

 * Actor: An entity within the game world.
 This can be an object, the player, an enemy, an npc, or even just a piece of logic.
 Always extends from the `fopAc_ac_c` base actor class somewhere in the inheritance chain, but there are a few different subclasses of this.
 We'll explore one of them in this guide.
 * rel: Each actor is represented as a piece of executable code called a "rel".
 These can be swapped in an out of memory as needed, like [overlays](https://en.wikipedia.org/wiki/Overlay_(programming)).